 By seeing a doctor after a crash, you can find out whether you have any symptoms that may not be obvious, receive medical documentation to support your case, and begin a treatment plan so you can recover as soon as possible.

 After you visit a doctor to get treated for your car accident injuries, contact the Law Offices of David I Fuchs.
 Attorney David Fuchs is an experienced, skilled personal injury lawyer who will help you determine the value of your case and fight for you to be fairly for your medical expenses and other damages.
-Schedule a free, initial evaluation of your case by calling (954) 568-3636, or by reaching out through the online form.
+Schedule a free, initial evaluation of your case by reaching out through the online form.